igaster/laravel_cities/README.md

 A [Vue component](https://github.com/igaster/laravel_cities/blob/master/vue/geo-slect.vue) is shipped with this package that plugs into the provided API and provides an interactive way to pick a location through a series of steps.
 Sorry, no live demo yet, just some screenshots:

+Step 1: Select your location.
+Drop down lists loads asynchronous:

 ![Select Location](/docs/1.jpg?raw=true)

+Step 2: Reached to a destination.
+Path is displayed and button to edit selection:

 ![Finished Selection](/docs/2.jpg?raw=true)

+Step 3: On form submition several fields are beeing submited:

 ![Form Submited](/docs/3.jpg?raw=true)

 ### Usage Guide